Observations of a scientific life

 Loudspeaker Voice Coil Arrangement

 One Saturday, when my parents were away, he picked me up from music school in a taxi.
 He helped me balance my violin case on our laps, asked me how I was (fine), and resumed his silence.
 The radio was on, but not loudly enough.
 Fortunately the ride to his new apartment was not long.
-He had sold the one on Beekman Place after his divorce from Veena and was now living in a smaller, whiter apartment on Riverside Drive.
+He had sold the old one after his divorce and was now living in a smaller, whiter apartment by the water.

 “What do you know about quantum physics?”
 I blurted.
 Of all the questions.
 As in school, I was only interested in asking questions that made me sound smart.
 But this had only sounded smart in my mind.